Freddibiri/TaurusDrone-PA0.1/README.md

 *** OBJECTIVES ***

-1) General Approach to Design Variables (Weight, Drag, Lift, thrust)
+1) General Approach to Design Variables (Weight, Drag, Lift, thrust, Center of gravity)

-2)AI Driven (Gliding Algorithm)
+2) AI Driven (Gliding Algorithm)

 Its designed so it may:
 +Land